realtime-system/pysage/docs/local.rst

 To create an actor class, define a class that inherits from ``Actor``.
 The ``subscriptions`` class variable of an actor is a list of message type names that the actor will subscribe to.
 In our example, the "Player" actor will listen to ``BombMessage`` which we defined above.

 Additionally, you need to specify what behavior your actor will perform when the message is received.
 For each of these message types, the actor class needs to define a method that starts with ``handle_``, and appended with the message type name.
 Again, in our example, we will define a method named ``handle_BombMessage`` to print out something about the bomb.
-This method will be called when a ``BombMessage`` is delivered to the actor by pysage.
+This method will be called when a ``BombMessage`` is delivered to the actor by pysage and is our ``message handler``.
+More on that in the next section.
 ::

     class Player(Actor):